Analysis | How much government money does Trump plan to spend on his reelection?

 $11.6 billion.
 After spending years downplaying the damage done to Puerto Rico after it was hit by Hurricane Maria in 2017, Trump announced last month that he was providing the island with $9.6 billion to repair its electrical grid and $2 billion more to rebuild schools and other facilities.
 Again, this is more than three years after the hurricane hit and after he repeatedly complained about how much aid the island had received.
 But there are a lot of Puerto Rican voters in Florida, a state Trump almost certainly needs to win if he hopes to be reelected.

 More than $1 million.
 In the wake of the economy’s crumpling at the outset of the coronavirus pandemic, the Department of Agriculture distributed 75 million boxes of food to families to ensure food security.
-Some percentage of those boxes included letters signed by Trump, though it’s not clear how many and how much the letters cost.
+Some percentage of those boxes included letters signed by Trump, though it’s unclear how many and how much the letters cost.
 Assume that a third of the boxes included letters which cost 5 cents to print (almost certainly a lowball figure) and the total tops $1.2 million.

 Around $43 million.
-In addition to ensuring that Trump’s name appeared on stimulus checks the government disbursed at the outset of the pandemic, the government went out of its way to ensure that those receiving the stimulus electronically also knew who to thank.
+In addition to ensuring that Trump’s name appeared on stimulus checks the government disbursed at the outset of the pandemic, the government went out of its way to ensure that those receiving the stimulus electronically also knew whom to thank.
 An estimated 90 million such letters were sent.
 If we assume the costs were the same as the drug-benefit card letters, that’s about $43 million in costs.

 $0 to $400 billion.
 Another Trump proposal aimed at dampening the effects of the pandemic was to suspend payroll taxes until the end of the year (read: after November), thereby putting more money in people’s pockets.
 Such a plan would have cost the government an estimated $400 billion.
 But Trump’s proposal also had those taxes being repaid next year, meaning that, on net, there wouldn’t be a cost to the government.